-Ibiza is blessed with excellent year-round weather, allowing you to make the most of your holiday whatever month you visit.
+The island is blessed with excellent year-round weather, allowing you to make the most of your Ibiza holiday whatever month you visit.
 January and February are the coldest months, averaging a mild 8-16°C, which is still much warmer than the UK at this time.
 Temperatures peak in July and August, when the mercury can exceed 30°C.

 This magical Balearic island is a goldmine of adventure with so much to see and do on a beach holiday.
 You are surrounded by breath-taking beauty and popular outdoor activities include hiking, cycling, horse-riding, buggy safaris, exploring the island’s fabulous caves and sightseeing.

 Glass-bottom boat tours, mini cruises, dolphin watching, sailing trips are just some of the activities you can enjoy when you take to the crystal-clear Mediterranean waters.